laforge49/JActor2/README.md

 Any Plain Old Java Object (POJO) can function as an actor, given only a reference to a mailbox.
 And there are no interfaces that need to be implemented either.

-Status: With the exception of exception handler, the API is complete, though untested and undocumented.
+Status: The API is complete, though untested and undocumented.
-*Only* two methods in MailboxImpl remain todo in the implementation.
+*Only* three methods in MailboxImpl remain todo in the implementation.

 [Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/agilewikidevelopers)